VALA Events and Activities

 To fight against the epidemic of 2019 Novel Coronavirus, researchers around the world are working hard to bring pieces together for a clearer picture of the virus and possible solutions. iGroup Australasia is glad to inform you that we have collated content on the new 2019 novel coronavirus and is providing free access to it.
 More free resources information on this page: http://www.igroupanz.com/freeresources/

 EBSCO has worked with its content partners to help expand access to resources and has opened up some of its own content as well.
 These resources are designed to help librarians and staff support remote work and research and manage stress; they include expanded access offers, open resources and a webinar series.
 Resource Website: https://www.ebsco.com/covid-19-resources.
-Webinar Website: Global Webinar Series: Supporting Your Institutions as They Move Online – Let’s get together and share our stories : https://more.ebsco.com/ANZ-Global-Webinar-Series-2020.html.
+Webinar Series: Evolution and Transition: Join the discussion in our webinar series starting September 9, 2020.
+We want to include you in our vision for EBSCO’s current and future research solutions, the evolution of our products and our support for FOLIO : https://more.ebsco.com/global-webinar-series-anz.html

 Wiley has made more than 5,000 COVID-19 related articles freely available in support of the global efforts in diagnosis, treatment, and prevention.
 As always, you can access our Wiley Online Library Training hub should you need any tips on the platform.
 Free, real-time feed of the latest research and news on COVID-19 from Scitrus, powered by Atypon’s AI-driven personalized discovery application.
 Wiley is also making a collection of journal articles and our book chapters on coronavirus research freely available to the global scientific community.
 Visit https://novel-coronavirus.onlinelibrary.wiley.com/